 Here are 7 tips to help make taking photos at the Las Vegas sign easier.

-- Be patient – Everybody has to wait.
+- Be patient – The line for photo opportunities here can get quite long.
 If you’re in a hurry, you can jump out of line and have your photo snapped at an angle instead of from straight on.
+We think it is worth the wait though.

-- Bring your selfie stick – It’s always a good idea to be careful who you’re handing your camera over to.
+- Bring your selfie stick – You never know what the crowds will be like and if there will be someone there to help you take a picture.
+Plus, it’s always a good idea to be careful who you’re handing your camera over to.

 - Respect the sign – The sign is from 1959.
 Don’t try to carry away chucks like it’s the Berlin Wall.